-According to Wes Anderson, the whole cast stayed in the same hotel [Hotel Börse in Görlitz] during the film's principal photography.
-He insisted on all make-up and costume happen in the hotel lobby to speed up filming.
+According to Wes Anderson, the whole cast stayed in the same hotel--Hotel Börse in Görlitz--during the film's principal photography.
+He insisted on all make-up and costume fittings happen in the hotel lobby to speed up filming.
 The owner of Hotel Börse appears in the film as an extra working on the front desk of the Grand Budapest Hotel, and after filming finished for the day the crew would often return to find him at the front desk of their own hotel.

-The erotic painting that replaces "Boy with Apple" for a while is in the style of the early-twentieth-century Austrian painter Egon Schiele.
-However, it is not an actual Schiele painting; Wes Anderson actually commissioned the painting from Boston-based painter and illustrator Rich Pellegrino.
-Pellegrino first came to Anderson's attention because Pellegrino is a regular contributor to "Bad Dads," an annual exhibit in San Francisco of artwork inspired by the movies of Wes Anderson.
-The official title of Pellegrino's Schiele-like painting that appears in this film is "Two Lesbians Masturbating."
+The erotic painting that replaces "Boy with Apple" for a while is in the style of the early 20th-century Austrian painter Egon Schiele.
+However, Wes Anderson actually commissioned the painting from Boston-based painter and illustrator Rich Pellegrino.
+Pellegrino is a regular contributor to "Bad Dads," an annual exhibit in San Francisco of artwork inspired by the movies of Anderson.
+The painting's official title is "Two Lesbians Masturbating."

-As of January 2015, this is the highest-grossing film of Wes Anderson's film-making career, grossing $175 million worldwide.
+As of January 2015 this is the highest-grossing film of Wes Anderson's career, grossing $175 million worldwide.
 It was also the highest-grossing independent film of 2014 and the highest-grossing limited-release film of 2014.
-In its first week it grossed over $811,000 in just 4 theatrical screenings, averaging $202,000 per screen.
+In its first week it grossed over $811,000 in just four theatrical screenings, averaging $202,000 per screen.

 The film contains several references to Agatha Christie's mysteries, including naming a character Agatha.
 Specifically referenced is "4:50 from Paddington," a Miss Marple Mystery.
-In that book, the word "tontine" is used as a clue; a body is found in a sarcophagus; and there is a family lawyer who deals with the will of an elderly person who has died and the family wants the money divided up.
+In that book, the word "tontine" is used as a clue, a body is found in a sarcophagus, and a family lawyer deals with the will of an elderly person who has died and the family wants the money divided up.

 Zero leaves Agatha a note revealing the hiding place of "Boy With Apple," and he advises her that it is "in code."
-The note really consists of straightforward directions to the hiding place, with some letters flipped backwards so that an E looks like a 3, an S looks like a Z, etc. The note is shown in close-up only for a few seconds, but is plainly decipherable by a child of 6.
+The note really consists of straightforward directions to the hiding place, with some letters flipped backwards so that an E looks like a 3, an S looks like a Z, etc. The note is shown in close-up only for a few seconds, but is plainly decipherable.

-At the end of the movie when Mr. Moustafa (Murray Abraham) and the Young Writer (Jude Law) are done talking, they walk to the front desk to get their keys.
-At this moment you can see the painting 'The Boy With Apple' hanging between all the keys.
-This means lobby boy never sold it.
+At the end of the movie when Mr. Moustafa (F. Murray Abraham) and the Young Writer (Jude Law) are done talking, they walk to the front desk to get their keys.
+At this moment you can see the painting "The Boy With Apple" hanging between all the keys.
+This means Lobby Boy never sold it.